DoctorKhan/The-Social-Game-Book/src/00_introduction/000_introduction.md

 >
 > *More progress, less meaning.
 We solve ancient problems while creating spiritual emptiness.*

-*These weren't separate problems, David realized.
-They were clues, and they all pointed to a mystery he was becoming obsessed with solving.*
+*These weren't separate problems, I realized.
+They were clues, and they all pointed to a mystery I was becoming obsessed with solving.*

 The problem extends beyond our screens and into the very fabric of our social lives.
 We see communities, founded with hope and shared values, dissolve for reasons that defy conventional wisdom, while the rare ones that thrive seem to follow forgotten rules we no longer understand.
 This crisis of belonging complicates our personal search for authenticity.
 In a culture that relentlessly urges us to “be ourselves,” we instead become performers, discovering that a true sense of self often arises not from unlimited freedom, but from the shared purpose and structure we have steadily dismantled.